Description

 N-Acetyl Selank and Substance Withdrawal

-A study(9) in experimental rats infused the animals with 10% ethanol for 24 weeks.
-Upon discontinuing alcohol infusion, these rats exhibited significant alcohol withdrawal symptoms.
-At this time, the peptide was then given to all affected rats.
-48 hours after the peptide, it was suggested by the researchers that the alcohol withdrawal symptoms were reportedly reduced in all rats.
+A study(12) in experimental murine models infused the animals with 10% ethanol for 24 weeks.
+Upon discontinuing alcohol infusion, these murine models exhibited significant alcohol withdrawal symptoms.
+At this time, the peptide was then given to all affected murine models.
+48 hours after the peptide, it was suggested by the researchers that the alcohol withdrawal symptoms were reportedly reduced in all murine models.

 N-Acetyl Selank peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.